-The Special Victims Unit was created by Sheriff Susan Benton in 2007.
-The detectives and deputy sheriffs assigned to this unit investigate crimes against especially vulnerable victims, including child abuse, sexual crimes, and abuse and neglect of the elderly.
+The Special Victims Unit was created in 2007.
+The five detectives assigned to this unit investigate crimes against especially vulnerable victims, including child abuse, sexual crimes, and abuse and neglect of the elderly.
 SVU also investigates missing persons and runaway children.

 The victim advocates assigned to the Special Victims Unit work with victims of crime and assist them with negotiating the criminal justice system, filing petitions for domestic violence injunctions, and submitting requests for victim compensation.
 The victim advocate program at the Sheriff’s Office is entirely grant funded and the advocates work with victims of crime within Highlands County, regardless of what agency is investigating the crime.

 The HCSO's two therapy dogs also work with the SVU to help victims and witnesses deal with the sometimes traumatic interviews they must give to detectives.